w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 Coretime is managed through the
 [broker pallet](https://github.com/paritytech/polkadot-sdk/blob/eefd5fe4499515da66d088505093f75b5aa22550/substrate/frame/broker/src/lib.rs)
 which is deployed on the Coretime Chain.
-In theory, the Polkadot Relay Chain can support around a hundred cores seamlessly and can support over a few hundred cores through optimizations.
+In theory, the Polkadot relay chain can support around a hundred cores seamlessly and can support over a few hundred cores through optimizations.
 Preliminary tests ran successfully with 80 cores with 12-second block times.